vanilla-extracts/writing-website/src/blog/gc-fourth-chapter.md

 > Aendir looked uneasy, and sighed “… Okay you can come, but we’re staying on Earth!”

+It officially marks the 25% completion of the book, with 4 chapters out of 16.
+This is exciting!

-Stay tuned for _Chapter V: Exploration_
+Stay tuned for _Chapter V: Exploration_ (yeah you can guess the quote won't stay true with a chapter name like this do you?)

 ## Writer's block {#writer}
 So, why was I having a case of writer's block?
 I don't know, my muse was